- Call Number:

 The original Diary is held by the New Brunswick Museum Archives.
 It was a gift to the Archives by Mr. Charles MacKenzie.

-Transcription of diary is available at the New Brunswick Museum, transcribed by Todd Braisted, as well as online from Online Sources of the American Revolutionary War.
+Transcription of diary is available at the New Brunswick Museum, transcribed by Todd Braisted and online through the Wayback Machine.

 The will of Henry Nase and other documents can be found in the following source: Great Britain.
 War Office 42/62, 316-320.